 GROUND UNDER REPAIR - Defined by white lines.
-Ground under repair also includes French drains, which are trenches filled with rocks or stones and newly trenched areas, even if not marked as such.
+Ground under repair also includes French drains and newly trenched areas, even if not marked as such.

 RELIEF FROM SEAMS OF CUT TURF - Local Rule as prescribed in Section 8 of the Committee Procedures is in effect.
 Model Local Rule F-7.